OWASP/wstg/document/4-Web_Application_Security_Testing/11-Client-side_Testing/04-Testing_for_Client-side_URL_Redirect.md

 Open redirection could also be used to craft a URL that would bypass the application’s access control checks and forward the attacker to privileged functions that they would normally not be able to access.

+## Test Objectives

+- Identify injection points that handle URLs or paths.
+- Assess the locations that the system could redirect to.

 ## How to Test

 When testers manually check for this type of vulnerability, they first identify if there are client-side redirections implemented in the client-side code.
 These redirections may be implemented, to give a JavaScript example, using the `window.location` object.
 This can be used to direct the browser to another page by simply assigning a string to it.
 This is demonstrated in the following snippet: